HIV Treatment Continuity Technology Intervention Framework (TIF)

 Conclusion

 The HIV Treatment Continuity Technology Intervention Framework (TIF) is an essential resource for anyone involved in the design, implementation, or evaluation of digital health interventions for HIV care.
 By providing a structured overview of current practices and detailed case studies from around the world, the TIF helps to foster a deeper understanding of how technology can be leveraged to keep patients engaged in their treatment and care.
-We invite you to explore the examples provided, , and consider how these interventions can be adapted or scaled in your context.
+We invite you to explore the examples provided, contribute feedback, and consider how these interventions can be adapted or scaled in your context.